First and Second Weekend

 Luminarias are memories and hopes in the form of LED candles and art.
 They are messages to the people who are with us in spirit, and the stories of where our journeys diverged.

-If you would like a Luminaria for someone you love who cannot be with you at Electric Forest, you may send in their name when the application opens, or find the Luminaria Booth in Sherwood Forest, where you can decorate and place a special Luminaria.
+If you would like a Luminaria for someone you love who cannot be with you at Electric Forest, you may send in their name during a limited period, or find the Luminaria Booth in Sherwood Forest, where you can decorate and place a special Luminaria.

 A Message From The Luminaria Team